 The regulation dictates that account holders have 60 days to initiate a claim.
 Afterward, the issuer has ten days to investigate and resolve a claim.

 When it comes to streamlining the dispute management process, there are several regulatory misconceptions that stand in the way.
 Therefore, it is crucial to address what practices should be implemented or made obsolete.

 FIs fall out of compliance by assuming that the act of providing provisional credit qualifies as having taken the first action in investigating a Reg E claim, which is required to extend the resolution period from 10 to 45 days.
 This widely held misinterpretation of Regulation E is legally incorrect, having systematically caused regulatory fines and penalties for issuers.

 Noncompliance with this law results in a $1,000 fine per violation, not to exceed 1% of the FI’s assets.

-Reg Z disputes cover all credit or lending disputes.
-Unlike Reg E, Reg Z does not require financial institutions to provide provisional credit after 10 days of being asked to investigate fraud.
+Regulation Z disputes cover all credit or lending disputes.
+Unlike Regulation E, Reg Z does not require financial institutions to provide provisional credit after 10 days of being asked to investigate fraud.
 However, when Reg Z is in question, financial institutions must stop charging interest on the disputed amounts of their account holders.

-» Think of Reg E as applying to financial transactions with money that consumers really had.
+» Think of Regulation E as applying to financial transactions with money that consumers really had.
 Reg E does not apply when transactions involve borrowed funds.

 » Investigations must be completed within the first 10 days of a Reg E dispute in order for issuers to remain compliant.